phpinto/big_data_with_hadoop/README.md

 | Charles Dickens | 6.4 MB |     20     |     37 ms    |       45,331      |
 |  BBC Tech News  | 1.2 MB |     401    |    183 ms    |       12,673      |
 |   Song Lyrics   | 5.6 MB |     41     |     51 ms    |       27,254      |

+As can be seen from the table above, while the size of the data set does influence in the computation time, the total number of files has a way more significant impact.
+That makes perfect since given that writing to and reading from disk are time-consuming tasks (if my machine had a traditional hard drive instead of a solid state drive this discrepancy would probably be even higher).

+- **# of Files vs. Computation Time Graph:**